International Vulture Awareness Day - September

 International Vulture Awareness Day

 International Vulture Awareness Day is held every year on the first Saturday of September.
-This day aims to highlight the ecological importance of vultures and to challenge the negative perceptions surrounding these essential birds.
+This global observance highlights the ecological importance of vultures and challenges the negative perceptions often attached to these essential birds.
+By feeding on carrion, vultures help clean the environment, reduce the spread of disease, and support the balance of natural ecosystems.

-When is International Vulture Awareness Day in 2025?
+When Is International Vulture Awareness Day in 2026?

 International Vulture Awareness Day is observed on the first Saturday of September each year.